nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/openvg_examples/openvg_tiger/example_board_readme.md

 ============
 Connect the panel to J52.
 Switch the J45 jumper to the 1-2 configuration to enable XSPI1 PSRAM memory access.
+Switch the SW10 boot mode switch to the 01 XSPI0 flash configuration.

 Prepare the Demo
 ===============